On this page

 - It clarifies that the disagreement is over religious doctrine, not social conduct.
 What we mean by this is that androgyny is a “gospel issue.”
 It is a kind of sexual immorality, the practitioners of which will not see the kingdom of God (1 Cor 6:9, NASB).
 In other words, androgyny is not a faux pas, where you violate the social expectations of men and women in God’s kingdom.
 It is a heresy, where you violate the integrity of the gospel itself by syncretizing it with another religion.

 In this article, we are going to go deep into androgyny.
 It is by far our longest piece.
 We urge you to persevere.
 We want to help you understand the hell we have created for ourselves—especially within the church—by confusing, flattening, attacking, and overturning the creation order.
-Seeing how feminism, egalitarianism, and complementarianism are just modern versions of androgyny is a critical foundation for defeating them.
+Seeing how feminism, egalitarianism, and complementarianism in particular are all just modern versions of androgyny is a critical foundation for defeating them.
 We must know our enemy in order to cut it off and destroy it.

 “Creation order” means “creation hierarchical distinctions”